 The Project Bonsai preview is now available.
 To get started, you can either access it directly or request engagement from an expert through this form.
 The model used in this example and more information can be found on the AnyLogic website.

-To learn more, please join AnyLogic and our Microsoft team for a live webinar on July 28 showcasing how you can bring deep reinforcement learning to practical business applications in a series of concise and easy-to-follow steps.
+To learn more, please join AnyLogic and our Microsoft team for a webinar showcasing how you can bring deep reinforcement learning to practical business applications in a series of concise and easy-to-follow steps.
 In this webinar, we’ll demonstrate how an AnyLogic model can be transformed into an RL-ready model and used as the training environment (simulator) in Project Bonsai.